flamerecca/flamerecca.github.io/WIB.md

 The real problem has been that almost no progress in Lisp environments has been made in the last 10 years.

-## 3 How Lisp Can Win Big
+## 3 Lisp 可以怎樣大贏
-When the sun comes up, I’ll be on top.
+> When the sun comes up, I’ll be on top.
-You’re right down there looking up.
+> You’re right down there looking up.
-On my way to come up here,
+> On my way to come up here,
-I’m gonna see you waiting there.
+> I’m gonna see you waiting there.
-I’m on my way to get next to you.
+> I’m on my way to get next to you.
-I know now that I’m gonna get there.
+> I know now that I’m gonna get there.

-? & The Mysterians
+> ? & The Mysterians

-The gloomy interlude can have a happy ending.
+這個陰鬱的插曲是可以有幸福結局的。

 ### 3.1 Continue Standardization Progress
 We need to bury our differences at the ISO level and realize that there is a short term need, which must be Common Lisp, and a long term need, which must address all the issues for practical applications.